marbl/metAMOS/README.md

 python INSTALL.py

+This will download and install the external dependencies which may take minutes or hours to download depending on your connection speed. metAMOS supports workflows to install subsets of tools for faster installation.
+By default only the core dependencies are installed.
+You can run

+python INSTALL.py -h

+to get a listing of available workflows and programs.
+You can specify either workflows or programs as arguments to INSTALL.py.
+For example, to install the core workflow plus PhyloSift, run

+python INSTALL.py core phylosift

+To install the programs which are part of the optional workflow run

+python INSTALL.py optional

-This will download and install any external dependencies (or they can be refused by answering NO), which may take minutes or hours to download depending on your connection speed.
-If all dependencies are downloaded (including optional ones), this will take quite awhile to complete (plan on a few hours to 2 days).
+If all dependencies are downloaded (including optional/deprecated ones), this will take quite awhile to complete (plan on a few hours to 2 days).

 ----------------------------------------------------------------------------------
 ### D) QUICK START